epam/edp-install/docs/quick-start/integrate-sonarcloud.md

 # Integrate SonarQube

+It is mandatory for EDP to have SonarQube integrated with the platform as all the pipelines include the `sonar` step.

 SonarQube is a robust tool employed in build and code review pipelines to elevate code quality by detecting and reporting issues, along with offering improvement recommendations.
 SonarCloud, the SaaS solution provided by SonarQube, serves this purpose.

 This guide will lead you through the configuration process of SonarCloud for your project.

 !!! note
     An alternative option is to use an independent [SonarQube instance](../operator-guide/sonarqube.md).